Course Catalog - Use Case - How to Build a University Catalog

 Video Use-Case

-The CM Course Catalog allows you to create a directory of courses, each with their page.
+The WordPress Course Catalog plugin allows you to create a directory of courses, each with their page.

 By combining the add-ons Payments, Dashboard, Form Builder, Waiting List and EDD, you can charge users for register for the courses, organise the waiting lists, gather the information about the students and manage all your courses.